Shopify and Spocket make it incredibly simple to set up an entire dropshipping store in just an afternoon. Here's how to do it.

-For this article, we’ll stick with kitchen goods, things like cookware, and kitchen accessories.
+For this article, we’ll stick with kitchen goods like cookware and kitchen accessories.

 Create The Shopify Store

-Before we go any farther, we need to get our Shopify store started.
-Head to shopify.com, enter your email address on the home page, and click Start free trial.
+Before we go any further, we need to get our Shopify store started.
+Head to shopify.com, enter your email address on the home page and click Start free trial.
 This gets the store building process started.

 You’ll be prompted to create a password and give your store a name.
 We’ll call ours Forest Grove Kitchens.